isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 * **Introducing magical experience with Picture-in-Picture (PiP)    mode**

-    iOS 3.6 allows the player to add new content to the playlist while continuing to playback the current content as the running content goes into Picture-in-Picture (PIP) mode.
-With this feature enabled, you can continue playback while using other apps on your device.
+    iOS 3.6 allows users to continue content in a small overlay window.
+With this feature enabled, new content is reloaded in the PiP window itself if the content was previously playing in PiP mode.
+You can continue playback while using other apps on your device.

     By default, the system does not automatically support PIP.
-To get this working, check the current released version for iOS.
+To get this working, check the latest version for [iOS 3.6 Programming Guide](https://docs.adobe.com/content/help/en/primetime/programming/tvsdk-3x-ios-prog/ios-3x-pip.html).

 * **Fixes in vastXML property of class `PTNetworkAdInfo`**